 - After seeding, make sure there is good seed to soil contact.
 A LIGHT roller may be used to ensure seed to soil contact.
 Or if you used a rake, make sure the grooves are big enough to trap the seed.

 - Water the newly seeded are to encourage germination.
 Keep the seed moist, not soggy, at all times.

-- Six - Eight weeks after germination, apply a fertilizer containing Nitrogen, Phosphorus and Potassium.
+- Six to eight weeks after germination, apply a fertilizer containing nitrogen, phosphorus and potassium.